subsetpark/pantagruel/priv/reference.md

 [x : X .. x ^ 2].
 ```

-The above expression is read to refer to a list made up every element
+The above expression is read to refer to a sequence made up every element
 in x, squared.

 A binding expression is an expression applying the `:` operator to some